johnolafenwa/deepstack-docs/src/api-reference/index.rst

 =============

-This documentation contains all the API enpoints used in DeepStack.
+This documentation contains reference for all endpoints available in DeepStack.